coolneighbors/flipbooks/README.md

 # flipbooks

-A pipeline for downloading Cool Neighbors flipbook images.
+A pipeline for downloading and modifying Cool Neighbors flipbook images.

 ## environment setup